-Using this method, we successfully resolved between n = 1, 2 and 3 photons from a CW NIR source, using the signal integral evaluated in the time interval identified by the discriminator.
-The time interval includes a greater fraction of the photodetection signal than that considered by a single-threshold discriminator.
+Using this method, we successfully resolved between n = 1, 2, and 3 photons from a CW NIR source, using the signal integral evaluated in the time interval identified by the discriminator.
+The time interval includes a greater fraction of the photodetection signal than that considered by a singlethreshold discriminator.
 By considering an optimal fraction of the pulse profile, we obtained pulse integral distributions that sufficiently resolve between photon numbers.
 We note that the maximum pulse height is unsuitable for photon number discrimination of a CW source since the maximum height depends on the photodetection times when pulses are overlapped.
-This is evident in figure 3.
-In contrast, figure 4 shows that n = 1, 2 and 3 photon events are well resolved using the pulse integral, which does not depend on photodetection times.
+This is evident in Fig. 3.
+By contrast, Fig. 4 shows that n = 1, 2,and 3 photon events are well resolved using the pulse integral, which does not depend on photodetection times.
+Although we do not demonstrate photon number resolution for n > 3, transition edge sensors can resolve n > 10 photons from pulsed sources.
+24 We expect a similar extension to be possible for CW sources.

-This technique provides an alternative to photon counting using edge detection on the differentiated signal when signal-to-noise ratio is low.
+This technique provides an alternative to photon counting using edge detection on the differentiated signal11 when the signal-to-noise ratio is low.